Program overview

 • Quality and Safety

-To practice as a pharmacy technician in Ontario, you will be required to complete the Pharmacy Examining Board of Canada qualifying exams, and the Ontario College of Pharmacists jurisprudence exam in order to register with the Ontario College of Pharmacists according to its licensing requirements.
+To practice as a pharmacy technician in Ontario, students must complete the Pharmacy Examining Board of Canada qualifying exams and the Ontario College of Pharmacists (OCP) jurisprudence exam to register with the Ontario College of Pharmacists according to its licensing requirements.

 Program Structure

-The Pharmacy Technician program at Centennial College is designed as a compressed program, which means it can be completed in a shorter time frame.
-The program length is 4 semesters, or 1.5 years, and is delivered in-person at the Morningside Campus.
-This program includes:
+The Pharmacy Technician program at Centennial College is designed to be completed in 2 years, consisting of 4 semesters.
+The program is delivered in-person at the Morningside Campus, providing students with a comprehensive educational experience.
+The program includes:

-• Three work experience placements, ensuring a minimum of 160 hours in both hospital/institutional and community pharmacy settings
+• Three work experience placements, ensuring students meet CCAPP standards and pharmacy competencies.

 Featured Experiences